Kalighat painting: Painting method

 Art collector Ajit Ghose, who provided one of the earliest descriptions of these paintings, noted: "The drawing is made with one long bold sweep of the brush in which not the faintest suspicion of even a momentary indecision, not the slightest tremor, can be detected.
 Often the line takes in the whole figure in such a way that it defies you to say where the artist's brush first touched the paper or where it finished the work..."
-Ghose, who was impressed by "exquisite freshness and spontaneity of conception and execution" of these paintings, compared them to Chinese calligraphy.
+Ghose, who was impressed by the "exquisite freshness and spontaneity of conception and execution" of these paintings, compared them to Chinese calligraphy.

-During this period, the British were strengthening their hold over the Indian territory, transforming themselves from merchants to monarchs of the land, and this entailed a rapid Europeanisation of city's culture, intellectual sphere, and modes of life.
+During this period, the British were strengthening their hold over the Indian territory, transforming themselves from merchants to the monarchs of the land, and this entailed a rapid Europeanisation of city's culture, intellectual sphere, and modes of life.
 It was during this time that these paintings attempted to create a specific Bengali identity in the colonial capital countering the European hegemony.
 The term "cosmopolitan folk culture" as coined by Milton Singer aptly describes these paintings, which were partly modified from their village predecessors, while partly assimilated into the new urban mass culture of the city.

 Themes

-Kalighat paintings depicted a potpourri of themes, both religious and non-religious: while the most common were the portrayals of the pantheon of Hindu deities, with Kali as the most favourite, the Kalighat artists responded to the changes of the day, and also painted contemporary events, recording in their pats, scenes of life and society of the Calcutta of that period.
-After having moved out of their rural bases, these painters recorded that which piqued their interest about the new urban locations in which they found themselves.
+Kalighat paintings depicted a potpourri of themes, both religious and non-religious: while portrayals of the pantheon of Hindu deities were most common, especially Kali, the Kalighat artists also responded to events of the day, and painted contemporary events, recording in their pats, the scenes of life and society of Calcutta in that period.
+After having moved out of their rural bases, these painters recorded things which piqued their interest about the new urban locations in which they found themselves.